 Tuition and fees are due two weeks prior to the beginning of the semester.
-Tuition and fees may be paid online through the use of the e-cashier link located on our website www.riv-ervalley.edu under Business Office - E-Cashier, or by mail or phone.
+Tuition and fees may be paid online through SIS, or by mail or phone.
 If payment arrangements are not in place two weeks prior to the start of a semester, students run the risk of being unregistered from their classes.